 forms of authority in blank for proxy votes.

 Notice of every General Meeting shall be given in the manner authorised in clause 41.

+If the meeting is to be held electronically, the Association must provide sufficient information about the electronic link that will be used so as to enable a Member to properly prepare for attendance via that electronic means.

 BUSINESS